 THE IMPACTS OF LANDFILLING ORGANIC WASTE

-This anaerobic (oxygen-free) decomposition of organic matter is accompanied in addition by an abundant production of biogas (a mixture containing large quantities of methane, a powerful greenhouse gas), which is why it is important to separate at source in order to treat them in an ecological way.
+This anaerobic (oxygen-free) decomposition of organic matter is accompanied by an abundant production of biogas (a mixture containing large amounts of methane, a powerful greenhouse gas).
+That is why it is important to separate them at the source in order to treat them in an ecological way.

-Vermicomposting is a solution for those who wish to reduce a good part of their household waste by transforming organic matter (food or garden waste) into compost.
-It is an innovative composting method that is particularly suitable for apartments, because it takes up little space and is odorless.
+Vermicomposting is a solution for those who want to reduce a good part of their household waste by transforming organic matter (food or garden waste) into compost.
+It is an innovative composting method and particularly suitable for apartments, because it is space-saving and odorless.

-The vermicomposter consists of several bins, which receive organic waste (vegetable and fruit peelings, coffee grounds, eggshells, cardboard boxes, etc.) and worms.
+The vermicomposter consists of several bins, which receive organic waste (vegetable and fruit peelings, coffee grounds, eggshells, cartons, etc.) and worms.

-The bins must be opaque to keep the darkness necessary for the earthworms and have holes to let them pass.
-These "composting worms" will digest organic waste several times and gradually transform them into ready compost to enrich houseplants or to use in the garden.
+The bins must be opaque to preserve the darkness necessary for earthworms and holes to let them through.
+These "composting worms" will digest organic waste several times and gradually transform it into compost ready to enrich indoor plants or for use in the garden.

-They also produce a "lombrithé" which can be diluted in water to create an excellent liquid fertilizer for plants.
+They also produce a "vermithea" that can be diluted in water to create an excellent liquid fertilizer for plants.

-The wormtea will always be used diluted.
-Indeed, it contains such a quantity of nutrients that it could be harmful to most plants.
-Before using your wormtea, dilute it to 1/10th, that is to say: 1 volume of wormtea in 9 volumes of water.
+Vermihea will always be used diluted.
+This is because it contains so much nutrient that it could be harmful to most plants.
+Before using your vermithe, dilute it to 1/10th, that is: 1 volume of vermithe in 9 volumes of water.
 It can be applied by watering or spraying.